mafzaal/AIE6-DeployPythonicRAG/README.md

 2. What is the difference between DeepSeek-R1 and DeepSeek-R1-Zero?
 3. What is this paper about?

 Does this application pass your vibe check?
-Are there any immediate pitfalls you're noticing?
+Are there any immediate pitfalls you're noticing? **Answer:** While the application effectively demonstrates RAG capabilities, there are some limitations.
+The chunking strategy may split context in non-optimal ways, potentially missing key information.
+The system has no memory of previous conversations, so multi-turn dialogues about related topics may be less effective.
+The simple vector retrieval doesn't account for document structure, which may impact complex documents.
+Additionally, the application lacks citation capabilities to show which exact parts of the document provided the answers.

 ## 🚧 CHALLENGE MODE 🚧